ECE 5760: Laboratory 4

 will depend upon how fast you can render the full 640x480 set and two other regions picked on demo day.
 The

-elapsed time in seconds and fractions of a second to draw should be shown in decimal on the 7-segment
+elapsed time in seconds and fractions of a second to draw should be shown on the VGA screen.

 - You should be able

-to choose the maximum number of iterations using serial input, or toggle switches,
+to choose the maximum number of iterations using serial input the HPS, or toggle switches,

 or however you want to do it.